LogoOsome

 Private limited company

-For a private limited company to be formed, it must be registered with Companies House and its members must be at least two people who wish to share managerial responsibility for the company’s affairs.
-In addition, a private limited company can only sell its shares to a few interested buyers, such as employees and directors.
+For a private limited company to be formed, it must go through the company registration process with Companies House, and its members must be at least two people who wish to share managerial responsibility for the company’s affairs.
+Additionally, the company must appoint at least one director.
+A private limited company can only sell its shares to a few interested buyers, such as employees and company directors.

 2 Choose the Company Name